vsolanki12/OpenShift/README.md

 **NOTE: ONLY FOR RED HAT TEAM USE**

-**This Repository containing the must-gather & sos-report analysis & ETCD took too long count check date wise scripts which we can use from the Support Shell.**
+**This Repository containing the must-gather & sos-report analysis & ETCD took too long count check scripts which we can use from the Support Shell.**

 **Usage of the Must-Gather script**
 ~~~